Ontraport/SDK-PHP/README.md

 ```
 require_once('vendor/autoload.php');
 ```
-For more information about Composer, see their getting started page.

 ## Manual Installation
 If you are not using composer, you can download the latest version.
 Make sure to include the Ontraport.php file to use this library in your code:
 ```